ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Since shared function is loaded when this function be called, the relocation record "ld $2, %got(gI)($gp)" cannot be resolved in link time.
-In spite of the reloation record is solved on load time, the name binding is static since link deliver the memory address to loader and loader can solve this just by caculate the offset directly.
+In spite of the reloation record is solved on load time, the name binding is static since linker deliver the memory address to loader and loader can solve this just by caculate the offset directly.
 No need to search the variable name at run time.
 The ELF relocation records will be introduced in Chapter ELF Support.